 If you have sports fans Madison Square Garden is a must-do in NYC with kids.
 The boys went with their dad to a Knicks game at the Madison Square Gardens (also home of the New York Rangers).
 They came back saying everyone should have the chance to see a game in that arena.
 Known as the “World’s Most Famous Arena” located in the heart of New York City this place makes you feel alive!!!

 Grab tickets over at Tickpick.
 It’s my husband’s go-to site for tickets cause they don’t charge any service fees.
 Also, if there is no sports check out a Madison Square Garden Tour.
 I heard it’s amazing but make sure to buy tickets in advance from the box office.

 13. Have some dessert at Dylan’s Candy Bar

-An abolute must for a trip to New York with Kids is Dylan’s candy bar.
-Downstairs is filled with classic candies which will remind you of your childhood.
+An absolute must for a trip to New York with Kids is Dylan’s candy bar.
+Downstairs is filled with classic candies that will remind you of your childhood.
 Upstairs you can have some of the most incredible sundaes and desserts.
 I highly recommend it.
 Check it out Here!